 At the time of the onslaught of my symptoms, I was living in North Carolina and working in the consumer packaged goods industry.
 I was working with big food brands like Nestle and Kellogg everyday.
 I slowly began waking up to the reality of our food system.
 It is driven by large, profit-hungry companies that don’t care about their consumers’ health.
 They use the cheapest ingredients possible and produce processed, harmful, (sometimes addictive) foods.
 Fortunately, around this time, I also began working with a number of smaller, natural food companies.
 Companies that not only cared about their consumers, but cared about the impact they were having on the world, on the environment, on the farmers.
 I moved to Austin, TX in 2014 to really specialize in the natural food space and to advise brands that worked closely with Whole Foods.
 The world of supply chain and ingredient sourcing unfolded in front of my eyes.
 I discovered how powerful the dollar can be when purchasing products that are ethically-sourced and sustainably-made.
 I believe every dollar we spend is a vote we cast for how we want things to be and how we want the world to operate.

 I started to eat a well-balanced, largely plant-based diet with a focus on sustainability.
 As my world opened up to natural foods, the desire to live a holistic life transpired to other facets of my life.
 I started to turn towards herbal medicine, using herbs as a support and healing system for my health issues.
 I began my own research, reading books, taking classes, and I haven’t looked back since.
-I graduated from Level 1 of The Sacred Journey School of Herbalism with over 200+ hours of training, both inside the classroom and outside in the field.
-I’m currently enrolled in Level 2 at my School and am loving every minute of it.
+I’ve put in hundreds of hours worth of study at The Sacred Journey School of Herbalism here in Austin, studying both inside the classroom and outside in the field.
 I’ve learned how to be a steward of the medicinal plants, the natural world, and the Earth herself.
 I believe herbalists connect people with plants so that both may partner on a healing journey.
 I love what I do and I look forward to learning for the rest of my life.

 Through herbal medicine, a better diet, and a more holistic approach to life, I've been able to heal some of my most cumbersome health ailments.
 I haven't had to use my inhaler in years and I can now eat foods that previously my body rejected.
 I truly believe that food is medicine and making these herbal remedies connects me to the healing power that Mother Earth can provide.